Khalili Collection of Hajj and the Arts of Pilgrimage: Coins and medals

 The coins in the collection range from the Abbasid period of the 7th century to modern times.
 Many were struck in Mecca or elsewhere in Saudi Arabia.
-The oldest is a gold dinar from 105 AH (723–4 AD) struck in "the mine of the Commander of the Faithful in the Hijaz".
+The oldest is a gold dinar from 105 AH (723–724 AD) struck in "the mine of the Commander of the Faithful in the Hijaz".

 Other objects

-Other kinds of object in the collection were used during a pilgrimage, depict the holy sites, or otherwise celebrate the Hajj.
-There are water flasks carried by pilgrims, and Hajj certificates.
-There are scientific instruments including qibla compasses (for finding the direction of Mecca) decorated with diagrams of the Kaaba.
+Other kinds of objects in the collection were used during a pilgrimage, depict the holy sites, or otherwise celebrate the Hajj.
+There are water flasks, and Ihram belts carried by pilgrims, and Hajj certificates.
+There are scientific instruments, including qibla compasses (for finding the direction of Mecca) decorated with diagrams of the Kaaba.
 There are hilyes (calligraphic artworks relating the attributes of the Prophet Mohammed) from Ottoman Turkey.
+There are also stones that were used in a pendant featuring different Quranic verses, and relics holding dust compacted into pear-shaped wrapped elements, likely used as amulets.
 After independence in 1947, the State Bank of Pakistan issued Hajj banknotes.
 These made currency conversion easier for pilgrims and gave the banks more control over their currency.
 The collection has examples from Pakistan and India.